odota/core/_posts/_faq_im-not-a-developer.md

   "author": "Admin"
 }}}

-If you're not a developer, you can buy some <a href='/carry' target="_blank">Cheese</a>.

-Or tell your friends about how awesome this site is : )
+If you're not a developer, you can buy some <a href='/carry' target="_blank">Cheese</a> to help pay for servers, or tell your friends about how awesome this site is : )